PbVrCt/PbVrCt/README.md

-It's August 2023, I moved to Tokyo, and I'm looking for my next job.
 Here's an overview of the tools I've used and the things that interest me, for whom might consider hiring me:

 - Tools I have decent experience with: